 Successfully tagged nidhinshah/get-started-python:v1.0.0

-Check the image ID by using docker images command.
-You should see something like the following output:
+Check the image ID by using following command.

 REPOSITORY TAG IMAGE ID CREATED SIZE

 Note : You don’t need to do this step if you built it, because we built it with the right tag name already.
 This step is only needed if you’re going to use some other image.
 So skip to the next step if applicable.

 docker tag <IMAGE ID> $docker_username/<YOUR_PUBLIC_REPO_IMAGE_NAME>:<TAG>